TeamOpenSmartGlasses/AugmentOS/README.md

 - Run always - run your app for days straight, guaranteed.
 - Get seen - get your app in front of everyone using smart glasses.

 AugmentOS enables you to run multiple apps *at the same time* so you can truly take advantage of AI-first wearables apps.
 Apps that run proactively based on context.

-*Launching January 2025 on iOS and Android, supporting all common smart glasses.*
+That's the power of a smart glasses operating system.

 ## Apps